HomeBlogAlaska Occupational Hearing Loss Workers' Compensation Guide

 Noise exposure occurs

 Worker exposed at Alaska facility.
-Federal OSHA 1910.95 applies; MSHA applies to mining.
+Federal OSHA or MSHA 1910.95/30 CFR Part 62 applies depending on operation type.

 Occupational disease develops

-Worker files claim with employer/insurer.
-Unresolved disputes go to Alaska Workers' Compensation Board.
+Worker files claim with Alaska Workers’ Compensation Board.
+Employer and carrier respond.

 The future claims picture: what the research says